League:

 sleeves

-A popular away shirt was introduced, in the same template as the home kit, but with an AC Milan inspired colour scheme.
+A popular away shirt was introduced, featuring the same template as the home kit but with a colour scheme inspired by AC Milan.

-This particular match is best remembered for a superb Paul Moody hat-trick, but less memorable was the fact that Oxford United wore Cardiff City’s away shorts and socks.
-The match referee decided (quite rightly) that Oxford’s navy shorts and socks would clash with the home team's royal blue strip.
+This particular match is best remembered for Paul Moody's superb hat-trick, but less notable was the fact that Oxford United wore Cardiff City's away shorts and socks.
+The match referee determined that Oxford’s navy shorts and socks would clash with the home team's royal blue strip.

 Kit Clash

-Amusingly, Cardiff City made exactly the same error for the return fixture, which resulted in Cardiff wearing Oxford’s yellow shorts and socks with their traditional royal blue shirts.
+Amusingly, Cardiff City made the exact same error for the return fixture, resulting in them wearing Oxford’s yellow shorts and socks alongside their (updated) royal blue shirts.

 Hull City